ryancheley/djangocon-us-2025/presentation/slides/19c-start-today-db-comment.md

 ???

 Third, make it part of your process.
 Update your code review checklist to require db_comment for new fields.
 Make documentation a habit, not an afterthought.
+Most (maybe all) of us are already really good about making use of Doc Strings.
+This is just an extension of that practice!